 "title": "Facebook 360 3D Spatial Audio Demo",

-Audio mirroring on Oculus Rift allows audio to be played from both headphones and speakers at the same time.
+Audio mirroring on Oculus Rift S and Rift allows audio to be played from both VR and your computer at the same time.

 To turn audio mirroring on:

 Home allows you to customize your VR space, play with interactive objects, show achievements and experiences, and browse and interact with your friend's Homes.
 When you first enter your Home, a tutorial will walk you through the basic functionality.
 You can re-enable this tutorial later through the Home settings menu if you want to run it again.